How Pack Goodies Affect Your Completion Timeline

 Are these numbers accurate if I only need a few packs?

 Yes.
-We tested this extensively, running the simulation at every pack count from 10 to 200.
-The effective costs converge by around 60 packs, and the difference between 60 and 200 packs is less than 50 tokens on a 5,000-token pack.
+We ran the simulation at every pack count from 10 to 200.
+The effective costs converge by around 60 packs, and the gap between 60 and 200 packs is under 50 tokens on a 5,000-token pack.

-More importantly, nobody actually opens just 10-30 packs over their completion timeline.
+And realistically, nobody opens just 10-30 packs over a completion timeline.
 Even a fully complete player buys 30+ packs over 3 seasons just to keep up with new S4/S5 releases (~8 new cards per season).
-A player missing 60 cards with an 8-season timeline will also have ~60 new cards releasing during that time, putting their total at 120+ packs, well into the converged range.
+A player missing 60 cards on an 8-season timeline sees ~60 more cards release along the way, pushing their total past 120 packs, deep into the converged range.

 The pity system

-Bonus cards are not purely random.
-There is a pity timer, a hidden counter that guarantees a bonus card after enough rolls without one.
+Bonus cards aren't purely random.
+A pity timer guarantees a bonus card once you go enough rolls without one.

 How it works: